Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/_index.md

 ---
 title: "Overview"
 linkTitle: "Overview"
 weight: 70
----This section provides an overview of the Transfer CFT product, provided services, and how these can fit into an Axway MFT solution.
+--- This section provides an overview of the Transfer CFT product, provided services, and how these can fit into an Axway MFT solution.

-- [About {{< TransferCFT/axwayvariablesComponentLongName >}}](about_transfer_cft) - Provides a high-level view of Transfer CFT in an enterprise architecture
+- [About {{< TransferCFT/axwayvariablesComponentLongName >}}](about_transfer_cft) - Provides a high- level view of Transfer CFT in an enterprise architecture
 - [Types of data flow](c_data_flow_descrpt) - Describes the various types of flows that you can create in your enterprise environment.
     &lt;/li>
 - [Implementation architecture](c_use_cases_cft) - Describes the general types of implementation when using {{< TransferCFT/axwayvariablesComponentShortName >}}, either with multiple {{< TransferCFT/axwayvariablesComponentShortName >}}s or in conjunction with other {{< TransferCFT/axwayvariablesCompanyName >}} products.